Windows

 Notes

-Passwords in result
+Passwords in Result

-If an ldapsearch query comes back with users, try checking whether they have any password related options set.
+query comes back with users, try checking whether they have any password related options set.

 Example(s)